Blosc/c-blosc2/plugins/README.md

 ----------------------------------------------------------

-**Blosc global registered plugins** are official Blosc plugins that have passed through a selection process and have been recognised by the Blosc Development team.
+**Blosc global registered plugins** are official Blosc plugins that have passed through a selection process and have been recognised by the Blosc Development Team.
 These plugins are available for everybody in the C-Blosc2 GitHub repository and users can install them anytime.

 **User registered plugins** are plugins that users register locally, and they can use them